 Because you’re most interested in social media reporting, the vital pieces of information are in the Summary and Analysis tab.
 Let’s take a deeper look and discover what gems hide inside!

-- number of results;
+- total number of results;

 - social media reach;